nscherf/Machine-learning-lectures/slides-final.md

 ----

-- The functions we are interested in are not drawn randomly from the space of all possible functions!
+- The functions we are interested in are not drawn randomly from the space of all possible functions...
 - We use some general assumptions:
 	- Smoothness,
 	- Similar examples have similar classes,
-	- Limited complexity,
+	- Limited complexity or dependence.
-	- limited dependence.
+- We can always infer something in a **probabilistic sense**.

 ---